CreaMK864/CISC3003_Project_indi/README.md

 > **Create database**
 1. Create a database called shop on MySQL
 2. Import the shop.sql on shop
+3. go to connect.php change to your db_name and your user_name and your user_password.

 > **Install project files**
 1. Create a new folder